 The second major aspect of our system is its evaluation.
-Most of the earlier search systems were evaluated informally only.
+Most of the earlier search systems were evaluated informally.
 The prevalent method is to have the experimenter decide which images found by the search algorithm are similar to the query image.
-As Cox et al. (2000) criticize the results obtained by such methods are highly dependent on the strictness of the similarity criteria the observers use, the homogeneity of the images in the database and the number of images displayed.
+As Cox et al. (2000) criticize, the results obtained by such methods are highly dependent on the strictness of the similarity criteria the observers use, the homogeneity of the images in the database and the number of images displayed.

-We evaluated the resulting color indexing system based on perception (CISBOP) by comparing the similarity judgments made by the algorithm to ratings made by human observers.
-Unlike Rogowitz et al. (1998) who calculated a similarity metric for a set of 96 images with multidimensional scaling technique, we tried to measure similarity directly.
-By looking at the degree with which the algorithm correlates with the observers, we can estimate which feature (index) contributes to the human observers' judgments.
+We evaluated our color indexing system based on perception (CISBOP) by comparing the similarity judgments made by the algorithm to ratings made by human observers.
+Unlike Rogowitz et al. (1998) who calculated a similarity metric for a set of 96 images with a multidimensional scaling technique, we tried to measure similarity directly.
+By looking at the degree with which the algorithm correlates with the judgments of the observers, we can estimate how much different features (indices) contribute.